privacygmail cleanupemail security

 Risk 1: Data Breaches

-What happens: If a company storing your email data gets hacked, attackers gain access to your emails.
+What happens: If a company storing your email data gets hacked, attackers get your emails.

 Recent examples:

-• 2019: Email marketing provider breach exposed millions of emails
+• 2019: an email marketing provider breach exposed millions of emails

-• 2020: Email service provider hack leaked customer data
+• 2020: an email service provider hack leaked customer data

-• 2021: Major email tool compromise exposed user credentials
+• 2021: a major email tool compromise exposed user credentials

 Protection: